frodkata/SchoolStystem/README.md

 Admins have access to every registered user infromation except their passwords.
 Other than creating, they can Update information and Delete information for users. <br>
 Admins also have the ability to add other Admins too.
 <h4>[TEACHER]</h4>
-On creation, each teacher is assigned a class by the form of the subject he is proficient in and the year he is tutoring. <br>
+On creation, each teacher is assigned a class by the subject he is proficient in and the year he is tutoring. <br>
-Therefore, teachers only have access information for students that are taking the class they are teaching! <br>
+Therefore, teachers only have access to information for students that are taking the class they are teaching! <br>
 Upon login, teachers are greeted with a list of each of ther students and the ability to either <b><i>Mark Absent</i></b> , <b><i>View</i></b>, <b><i>Add</i></b> and <b><i>Delete</i></b> grades, as seen here:
 <img src="/src/main/resources/static/images/teacherMenu.gif"/>
 <h4>[PARENT] ([student])</h4>
-The Parent profile can be both shared with the student, or be exclusive to the Parent, <br>
+The Parent profile can be both shared with the student, or be exclusive to the Parent! <br>
-as the information about the student's absences and grades might be more interesting to the Parent.
+The information about the student's absences and grades might be more interesting to the Parent.
 The user is therefore greeted with a cute little profile card of the Student and the ability to either switch between number of absences and table of grades as shown here:
 <img src="/src/main/resources/static/images/parentMenu.gif"/>
 <h4>[HEADMASTER]</h4>